 Well at least you have direct access to these experiences.
 If you’re willing to think and write about them very fully and honestly, it’s the richest form of qualitative data that you could have – that’s kinda undeniable.

 And, not being funny, but everything’s relative.
 All research has problematic aspects.
 Any social science research, for instance, has the problem that when you study a sample of people, you are literally only looking at the sorts of people who would ever agree to participate in your study, which is actually a peculiar slice of people.
 Most of us are too busy or uninterested to bother.
-I don’t want to be rude, but the people who do want to participate in a sociology or psychology study are kinda weird – sorry but it’s true.
+The people who do want to spend some of their valuable time participating in a sociology or psychology study are, empirically speaking, unusual – sorry but it’s true.
 So all the social science knowledge which acts like it’s based on studies of typical people is actually based on studies of non-typical people.

 And even within that, the material it gathers is just what people are willing to communicate, and are able to communicate – if the research design even allows them to do so (which it often doesn’t).
 We don’t need to go into all the problems with all the research methods here.
 But suffice to say, those other methods are imperfect and partial.

 If research is based on your own direct experience of creative processes, is that less reliable?
 It’s kinda problematic, for sure, but what isn’t.
 It’s not difficult to argue that it’s more reliable than the second-hand data you could get from anyone else.

 Yes, OK.
 That makes sense.